hhoke/blog/pip_does_not_update_pipfile_in_pipenv.md

-You may think pipenv works in the following way:
+You may think pipenv works by allowing you to create a virtualenv in which you can use pip:

 ```
 pipenv install --python 3.6